 I would assume that multi threading helps here a lot as we have several files to copy.
 But the impact was not as good as with the single file: The average dropped to 489 seconds, which is 58% of the singlethreaded time (Compare: The single file multithread job took 51%).

 Copying so many small files takes awfully long compared to the other jobs: The average was 4860 seconds or nine times longer than the single file job.

-From my test and my experience using the /MT parameter won’t hurt but can easily speed up your jobs.
-So whenever possible, us it or let me know if you know a scenario, where multithreading is a bad idea to use.
+From my test and my experience using the /MT parameter won’t hurt, but can easily speed up your jobs.
+So whenever possible, use it or let me know if you know a scenario, where multi threading is a bad idea to use.